Philippus/elastic4s/README.md

 depending on which client you intend you use (or both).

 The basic usage is that you create an instance of a client and then invoke the `execute` method with the requests you want to perform.
-The execute method is asynchronous and will return a standard Scala `Future[T]` where T is the response type appropriate for your request type.
+The execute method is asynchronous and will return a standard Scala `Future[T]` (or use one of the [Alternative executors](#alternative-executors)) where T is the response type appropriate for your request type.
 For example a _search_ request will return a response of type `SearchResponse` which contains the results of the search.